 If your life is affected by reckless driving and you suffered injuries through no fault of your own, we can fight for your rights.
 We can ensure that you get the chance to protect yourself from any current and future expenses stemming from a reckless driver.
 Moreover, holding a reckless driver to account will not only help with your recovery and expenses incurred in the accident, but it can also help save the lives of others.

 Every reckless driving case is unique.
 A Boynton Beach reckless driving lawyer can explain how the law applies to your specific case and analyze which type of compensation you could receive.
 We can also help by negotiating with insurance companies, collecting evidence, and finding witnesses to support your case.
+One of the pieces of evidence that could help your lawyer assign fault is the information contained in the police report.
+Per Florida Statute § 316.066, you are required to file a police report if a collision resulted in any deaths or “complaints of pain or discomfort.”

 While Florida law has a four-year limit for filing most personal injury lawsuits, starting from the date of the accident, time is of the essence when collecting evidence, handling insurance companies, and speaking to witnesses.